Lesson Plan - Get It!

 Modern-day politicians are known for giving speeches.

-Watch this quick clip from Ronald Reagan's famous words: "Tear Down this Wall", courtesy of CNN:
+Watch this quick clip from Ronald Reagan's famous "Tear Down this Wall" speech.

 Although short, Reagan's speech was extremely impactful.